Known Agent Issues

 Model self-identification is unreliable

 Codex CLI models cannot reliably self-report their model ID when prompted.
-Unlike Gemini CLI, there is no equivalent sub-agent (such as cli_help) that provides reliable results.
 The framework falls back to reading the configured model from ~/.codex/config.toml, but this may not reflect the actual model if it was overridden at invocation time via CLI flags.

 Workaround: Launch Codex CLI via ait codeagent invoke instead of calling codex directly.
 The wrapper sets the AITASK_AGENT_STRING environment variable with the correct agent string, ensuring accurate implemented_with metadata.